autistic-symposium/metaverse-py/README.md

-# 💾✨ Inner Figures in the Metaverse
+# 💾✨ Hidden Figures from the Metaverse

 An artistic [steganography](https://en.wikipedia.org/wiki/Steganography) proof-of-concept.